 Employing an au pair

-An au pair is a person who lives with a family and is paid for light household work and child minding.
-The purpose of the stay must be to gain international experience and the opportunity to learn the Swedish language and culture.
+An au pair is a person who temporarily lives with a family and is paid for light household work and child minding.
+The purpose of the stay must be to improve his or her language skills and knowledge of Sweden.

-In order to for the person you want to employ as an au pair to get a work permit
+In order to for the person you want to employ as an au pair to get a residence permit

-- he or she must be between 18 and 30 years of age
+- he or she must be 18 but not 30 years old when the decision is made

-- you must offer a maximum of 25 hours light household work per week
+- you must offer a maximum of 25 hours child minding and light household work per week

 - the au pair must study Swedish for most of the rest of the time